The Income of a Truck Driver

 There is a troubling condition developing in the U.S. economy that has received a great deal of press over the last couple of years—America does not have enough truckers.

 Not even close to enough, it seems.
-There are currently 48,000 unfilled truck driver positions nationwide, and that figure is expected to reach a staggering 890,000 by 2025.
+There are currently 80,000 unfilled truck driver positions nationwide, and that figure is expected to double to 160,000 by 2030.
 It is unsurprising, then, that whenever the common American drives on an interstate, he/she passes a truck that advertises, “DRIVERS WANTED—GREAT PAY, GREAT BENEFITS.”

 Trucking fleets and transportation/logistics companies are clamoring for more drivers, and their claim that drivers receive “great pay and great benefits” appeals to the layman’s economic sensibilities—the basic principles of economics tell us that with a high demand and low supply of labor should mean a higher average pay rate for truck drivers.
 In theory, the average truck driver salary should be well above their equilibrium market price.